Clarvynn/clarvynn-demo/CLARVYNN_DEMO.md

 ### For Technical Teams
 1. **"Zero code changes"** - Show the Flask code has no OpenTelemetry imports
-2. **"Controlled distributed tracing"** - One request flows through multiple services
+2. **"Distributed tracing"** - One request flows through multiple services
 3. **"Exemplars eliminate guesswork"** - Click rhombus → see exact trace
 4. **"Production-ready metrics"** - Standard Prometheus format
 5. **"Real-time observability"** - See metrics appear as you make requests